davletovb/neva/ROBUSTNESS_GAPS.md

 ## Recommended next priorities

-Sections 1–8 are now implemented at their documented boundaries.
+Sections 1–9 are now implemented at their documented boundaries.
-The remaining priorities are:
+The remaining priority is:

 1. Model-aware context/token budgeting and explicit output-token reservations.
-2. Opt-in live-provider examples with explicit credential/cost/limit guidance.

 ## Local delivery status